-A normal head-trunk complex gets its stability from the spinal column, which acts as a controlled stack of compression elements, and partly from a multitude of muscles, which support it in different ways.
-The paraspinal muscles have a direct action on the configuration of the spine extention through lateral flexion and rotation.
+The unimpaired human trunk-neck-head complex receives its stability partly from the spinal column acting as a controlled stack of compression elements and partly from a multitude of muscles acting in several different ways.
+The paraspinal muscles have a direct action on the configuration of the spine through extension, lateral flexion, and rotation.
 The abdominal (and to some extent, costal) muscles, in addition to being direct skeletal motors, affect the spine's stability and configuration indirectly, but importantly, through their action on the viscera.
-Muscle action to constrict and control the circumference of the abdomen and thorax allow compressive body weight loads to be taken partly down through the fluid filled abdominothoracic cylinder rather than all acting down through the spinal column.
+Muscle action to constrict and control the circumference of the abdomen and thorax allow compressive body weight loads to be taken partly down through the fluid filled abdomino-thoracic cylinder rather than all acting down through the spinal column.
 This adds significantly to the stability of the torso.
-We must note that recent research by Nachemson, et al. (indicating that the Valsalva maneuver fails to lower pressure in the intervertebral disks) challenges this classical explanation of Morris, but does not propose a new analysis of abdominal muscle function in trunk stabilization.
+We must note that recent research by Nachemson, et al.6 (indicating that the Valsalva maneuver fails to lower pressure in the intervertebral disks) challenges this classical explanation of Morris,5 but does not propose a new analysis of abdominal muscle function in trunk stabilization.
 Swedish data suggests that we don't fully understand what the Valsalva maneuver consists of and how it functions biomechanically.
 (The Valsalva maneuver is a general tensing of abdominal muscles.)